Protect Our Produce

 - Can teach others

-Encourage your pupils to reflect on their experience and confidence level with the topic from this lesson.
+Encourage your students to reflect on their experience and confidence level with the topic from this lesson.

 - Ask questions like these: